diegofornalha/coflow.com.br/content/pages/2023/janeiro/parcerias/geekhunter.md

       ![](https://s2.glbimg.com/djaJ-7mBc6nerppZnhXnzREWiDs=/620x345/e.glbimg.com/og/ed/f/original/2022/03/11/celso_ferrari_e_tomas_ferrari_fundadores_da_geekhunter.\_credito_jose_somensi.jpg)

-      I want to introduce you to GeekHunter, it's a company specializing in recruiting developers.
-They offer a platform to connect companies with pre-selected Cadence developers, reversing the traditional recruitment model.
+      I want to introduce you to **GeekHunter**, it's a company specializing in recruiting developers.
+They offer a platform to connect companies with pre-selected **Cadence developers**, reversing the traditional recruitment model.
 Instead of developers applying for jobs, it's the employers who make interview invitations and candidates have the option to accept or decline.

       With GeekHunter, your project will have access to a daily updated database